Tux/Text-CSV_XS/doc/CSV_XS.md

 This attribute is useful when exporting  CSV data  to be imported in custom loaders, like for MySQL, that recognize special sequences for `NULL` data.

+This attribute has no meaning when parsing CSV data.

 ### verbatim